-Dimitris Efthimiou has a PhD in Social and Political Sciences from the European University Institute.
+Dimitris Efthimiou has a PhD in Political Theory from the European University Institute.
 Dimitris also holds an MPhil in Social and Political Sciences from Cambridge University and a first class BA in Sociology from Goldsmiths College.
 He has taught at the University of Southampton, University College London and he has spent time as a visiting scholar in Politics at Oxford University.

 Dimitris is principally interested in normative political theory and has a particular interest in its feasibility conditions and application.
 Other research interests include: national responsibility and international distributive justice, the relationship between distributive justice and solidarity, environmental justice, the relationship between equality and legitimacy.

 “State responsibility in the EU: A normative theory”.
 Book proposal submitted for publication, currently under review.

 “Sen's Idea(l) of Justice” Article accepted for publication.